Blepharoplasty (Eyelid Lifts)

 In a transconjunctival blepharoplasty the incision is made inside the eyelid, avoiding any type of scar.
 The periorbital fat is then carefully and conservatively teased out of the lower eyelid.
 Because of the elasticity in the younger patient, the skin drapes nicely, avoiding the need for skin adjustment.
 If a small amount of skin must be tightened, a laser or peel may be performed simultaneously.

 The operation for transconjunctival lower lid blepharoplasty takes roughly 30 minutes.
 If upper eyelids are added, the procedure may take up to one hour.
 Most of our patients are back to work within a week, without the use and need for any suturing.

 This procedure has the advantage of resurfacing the eyelids to provide a younger fresher look, and to minimize the finer wrinkling that is often present with aging and/or sun damage.
 This procedure is also performed as an outpatient.

 Lower Eyelid Resuspension or Canthopexy

 Occasionally the lower eyelid may need to be repositioned.
 This is due to aging and poor tone.
 The patient often notices that too much sclera (white of the eye) shows below the iris (the colored part of the eye).
-This procedure restores the natural shape and the tension of the lower eyelid; it is usually performed in conjunction with the lower eyelid blepharoplasty on older patients if needed.
+This procedure restores the natural shape and the tension of the lower eyelid; it is usually performed in conjunction with the lower eyelid blepharoplasty and upper eyelid blepharoplasty on older patients if needed.